SamProell/phd-thesis-digitalcardio/proposal/thesis-proposal.md

 screening [@Moses_smartphone_2022].
 By now, most of the population, including the elderly own a smartphone with capable sensors.
 In the literature, we find several different approaches to obtain and interpret cardiac signals from smartphones.
-In a recent study, Haddad et al. (2024) used the gyroscope and accelerometer sensors on smartphones to record the cardiac vibrations of the chest.
-They are able to identify patients with stage C heart failure with an AUC of 0.95 using basic features extracted from the vibration signals. [@Haddad_smartphonebased_2024] Several studies have shown that smartphone-based screening for atrial fibrillation is possible.
-Rizas et al. (2022) obtained a signal of the heart rhythm through camera-based finger PPG.
-Participants placed their finger on the camera module and the camera recorded the changes in color introduced by blood volume changes with each heart beat.&nbsp;[@Rizas_smartphonebased_2022]
+In a recent study, @Haddad_smartphonebased_2024 used the gyroscope and accelerometer sensors on smartphones to record the cardiac vibrations of the chest.
+They are able to identify patients with stage C heart failure with an AUC of 0.95 using basic features extracted from the vibration signals.
+Several studies have shown that smartphone-based screening for atrial fibrillation is possible. @Rizas_smartphonebased_2022 obtained a signal of the heart rhythm through camera-based finger PPG.
+Participants placed their finger on the camera module and the camera recorded the changes in color introduced by blood volume changes with each heart beat.

 Only little literature is available on using smartphones for heart auscultation.
 Most studies rely on a separate (digital) stethoscope to acquire heart sound signals.